spatie/crawler/README.md

 ## Setting the number of concurrent requests

-To improve the speed of the crawl the package will by default currently crawl 10 urls.
+To improve the speed of the crawl the package concurrently crawls 10 urls by default.
 If you want to change that number you can use the `setConcurrency` method.

 ```php
 Crawler::create()